A good all-around shoe for children to improve their climbing technique.

 There’s plenty of kids climbing shoes to chose from that help support your little monkey’s feet while they discover the joy of climbing.

 Whatever shoe you decide to try, the most important thing to remember is to maintain a supportive fit that won’t affect their skeleton development.
+If you have a toddler who is already showing the early signs of being a little crusher, then take a read of our baby climbing shoe article.

 If you have any questions about kids climbing shoes, feel free to shoot us an email.